New Features in the pylon Camera Software Suite 6.1

-Easier: Thanks to the new option of an easy copy deployment, the pylon SDK makes it possible to deliver created programs to end users more easily than ever before.
+Easier: Thanks to the unique easy-copy deployment feature, the pylon SDK makes it possible to deliver created programs to end users more easily than ever before.
 All it takes is to copy the pylon files that are actually used for the runtime to the target system – then the pylon-based applications can be redistributed in the leanest way while saving more resources than ever before.
 Thanks to the copy deployment, pylon can also be installed without conflicts for Machine Vision software packages by other manufacturers based on GenICam technology.